zhxnlai/printf/resource/explanation.md

 Printf Format String
 ===
-This website is an educational tool that helps programmers understand the obscure DSL used in printf.
+This website is an educational tool that helps programmers understand the obscure template language used in printf.

+### Usage
+Hover over any expression in the visualization to see its documentation on the right.

 Chars
 ---